 - Supplementary lectures and special events

-Note: Tuition and fees are made based on current circumstances in the host country but are subject to change.
+Note: Tuition and fees are based on current circumstances and are subject to change.

 Personal Expenses (Estimated)

+Expenses that are not accounted for in tuition and fees may include flight costs, personal local transportation, immunizations, academic books and supplies (e.g. for ISP), some meals, visa, ISOS evacuation insurance, medical insurance and expenses, personal communication, personal gear for the program, souvenirs, and other personal expenses.
+Included below are some estimated personal expenses.
 Some expenses are discretionary and vary based on individual student preferences.
-Expenses that are not accounted for in tuition and fees may include flight costs (estimated at $1,750), personal local transportation, immunizations, academic and ISP supplies, some meals, visa, medical insurance and expenses, and other personal expenses.

 Dragons is committed to making College Study Abroad programs financially accessible through the offering of scholarships.
 For more information on scholarships, please visit our Scholarships page.

-With a 4 to 1 student to instructor ratio, no other study abroad program approaches the level of personal attention and mentorship available on a Dragons program.
-Our faculty challenge you academically and physically, draw you into an unsurpassed community of curious peers, and carefully guide you through transformative experiences that enliven and inform your academic career at your home institution.
+Instructors are hired for their in-depth knowledge of a country’s customs and traditions.
+We strive to have a 4 to 1 student to instructor ratio.
+As a result, no other study abroad program approaches the level of personal attention and mentorship available on a Dragons program.
+Our instructors challenge students academically and physically, draw them into an unsurpassed community of curious peers, and carefully guide participants through experiences that enliven and inform academic pursuits.

-Dragons has partnered with Naropa University to offer four interdisciplinary courses for credit that extend from our Core Curriculum.
-The for-credit college courses we offer focus on building important skills, fostering a concern for global issues, expanding self-awareness and gaining an understanding of pertinent issues in each program area.
+Dragons has partnered with Naropa University to offer courses for credit which focus on building important skills, fostering a concern for global issues, expanding self-awareness and gaining an understanding of pertinent issues in each program area.
 Our approach is both experiential and conventional, using local resources, expert guest lecturers, excursions, pertinent readings, multi-media, and immersion to provide an intimate, well-rounded and powerful learning experience.

 Course options include: